 1. Bring 1 cup of water to a boil in a small sauce pan.

-2. Once boiling, turn the heat to low and pour in the uncooked quinoa, 1/4 tsp of Agni Churna, 1/8 tsp of pink Himalayan salt and 1 tsp ghee or coconut oil.
+2. Once boiling, turn the heat to low and add the quinoa, 1/2 teaspoon of turmeric, 1/4 tsp of salt, and 2 teaspoons of ghee.

 3. Cover the pot, leaving a slight crack to avoid overflow.

 4. Cook on low, for 15 minutes or until the quinoa reaches the desired softness.